The Cathode Ray Tube site

 Early advertisement of Ruhmkorff coils and Geissler tubes.

-This is a German Ruhmkorff small coil from the beginning of the 20th Century.
+This is a German Ruhmkorff small coil ca 1900.
+It measures 8x15cm.

 French Radiguet Ruhmkorff coil